2006 was a record year in the salerooms. John Stimpfig goes behind the scenes at the wine auctions and finds out where the real power lies.

-Buying wine at auction is becoming more and more popular – and more global.
+Buying at wine auctions is becoming more and more popular – and more global.
 John stimpfig considers where the real power lies

 Christie’s was by no means the only auction house who had major cause to celebrate in 2006.
 Talk to any auctioneer on either side of the Atlantic – and to a man (and woman), they’ll tell you that irrespective of awards and anniversaries, last year turned out be the most memorable, exciting and extraordinary year in the salerooms in the modern era.

 To understand why, you simply have to look at some of the astonishing figures for 2006.
 Records were set left, right and centre as prices, percentages and totals rocketed out of this world to unprecedented intergalactic levels.
-Almost inevitably, Sotheby’s famous Millennium sale relinquished its seven-year record as the highest ever grossing wine auction.
+Almost inevitably, Sotheby’s famous Millennium sale relinquished its seven-year record as the highest of all wine auctions.
 Last October in New York, it was smashed into smithereens by more than $10m when Acker Condit & Merrall’s two-day, single-vendor sale grossed a mammoth $24.4m.

 Other records that went by the wayside included the highest single-lot price.
 This went to an anonymous bidder at Sotheby’s Park B Smith auction in November following a successful bid of just over $1m for 50 cases of 1982 Mouton Rothschild.
 So too did the record auction price for a single case of wine – by a country mile.
 Not once, mind you, but three times in the course of the year.
 The eventual winner was a case of six magnums of the legendary 1945 Mouton, bought for a breathtaking $345,000 at Christie’s inaugural LA sale in September.

 Clearly, there has been some feverish competition for the top trophy wines which continued to surface as prices soared.
-And as the buyers’ market gathered pace throughout the year, so too did the competition between the auction houses to net the major consignors on both sides of the Atlantic.
+And as the buyers’ market gathered pace throughout the year, so too did the competition between the houses of wine auctions to net the major consignors on both sides of the Atlantic.

-Most obviously, the historic rivalry between the two big players, Sotheby’s and Christie’s, continued unabated – though these days there appears to be less antipathy between the two houses since the semi-retirement of Michael Broadbent.
+Most obviously, the historic rivalry between the two big players of wine auctions, Sotheby’s and Christie’s, continued unabated – though these days there appears to be less antipathy between the two houses since the semi-retirement of Michael Broadbent.
 He famously hit it off with Sotheby’s department head Serena Sutcliffe MW in the same way that Manchester United’s Sir Alex Ferguson enjoys the company of Arsenal’s Arsène Wenger.

 Today, Christie’s international wine department is run by the long-serving David Elswood, who is also its principal auctioneer.
 ‘To be honest, we’re almost unaware of the rivalry,’ says Elswood.
 ‘No doubt we are competing for the same properties.
 But beyond that I wouldn’t say there is any animosity.
 We know each other and bump into each other at tastings and events.
 If anything, it’s nice to have some competition because it keeps you on your toes.’
 For her part, Serena Sutcliffe’s policy is never to comment on her competitors.
 ‘I never have and I never will.’

-Nonetheless, both these houses are more than happy to put one over on the other, given the opportunity.
+Nonetheless, both these wine auctions are more than happy to put one over on the other, given the opportunity.
 For instance, whoever comes out ahead in the worldwide revenue stakes will invariably crow about it as loudly as possible – strictly for business reasons, of course.

 In recent years, Christie’s has tended to be top dog, partly because it conducts many more sales than its opposite number in Bond Street.
 ‘Our strategy has always been to serve the market from top to bottom through our network of auction venues throughout Europe, London and the US,’ says Elswood.
 ‘We want to address the market by doing the highest number and the most varied sales.’